Volunteering for Amherst

 In preparation for the 50th Reunion, this committee identifies and solicits leadership gifts for the Amherst Fund, and helps the College identify endowed fund pledge prospects, and Johnson Chapel Associate Members in support of scholarships, endowment, capital, and other purposes.
 The committee may be led by 1821 Chairs, Johnson Chapel Associate Chairs, or other class donors to solicit increased gifts in celebration of this milestone year.

-Sybunt: Donors who made a gift at least once in the past five years but not in the last fiscal year or in this current year (some year but unfortunately not this).
+Sybunt: Donors who made a gift in the past two years (gifts in FY21) but not in the last fiscal year or in this current year (some year but unfortunately not this).

 Unrestricted Support: Gifts that support the College’s highest priorities, which are vital to Amherst’s financial strength and flexibility.

-1821 Society: The Amherst Fund’s leadership giving society begins at $1,821 ($500 for alumni one to five years out and $1,000 for alumni six to ten years out).
-These donors give 80% of the total Amherst Fund dollars raised each year (check the 1821 Society website for more info).
+1821 Society: The College’s leadership giving society begins at $1,821 ($500 for alumni one to five years out and $1,000 for alumni six to ten years out).
+These donors give 80% of the total Amherst Fund dollars raised each year.
+This includes joint gifts and matching gifts from your employer (check the 1821 Society website for more info).